rhyza/puppet-ui-ux-exercise/README.md

 Coding assignment found [here](https://github.com/Distelli/ui-ux-exercise1).

 ## Notes
-* In UI_UX_Specs.pdf, the text dictates the font color for the table header should be #95A2AA.
+* In UI_UX_Specs.pdf, the text dictates the font color for the table header ("LIST HEADER") should be #95A2AA.
 However, the color shown in the mock-up is actually #282653.

 ## Built With
 * [React](https://reactjs.org/)